Robust optimal stopping with regime switching: Introduction

-In many decision-making situations, it is widely recognized that model uncertainty (or, ambiguity) should be taken into consideration.
-The robust stochastic control is exactly such a framework that deals with decision-making when, besides risk in standard stochastic control, there exists ambiguity as well.
+The robust stochastic control is a framework that deals with decision-making when, besides risk in standard stochastic control, there exists ambiguity (or, model uncertainty) as well.
 Briefly speaking, risk means the randomness involved in \emph{a given model}, while ambiguity implies the uncertainty among \emph{a set of models}.
 A popularly adopted formulation for robust stochastic control is the so-called max-min paradigm, i.e., finding an optimal control under the \emph{worst-case} scenario; see \cite{HS2001,Pun2018,CFT2013,TF2013}.
 On the other hand, motivated by the need of more realistic models that better reflect random environment, the regime switching diffusion has attracted increasing interest in recent years.
-Mathematically, the regime switching diffusion is a \emph{two-component} process $(X_{t},\alpha_{t})$ in which $X_{t}$ evolves according to a diffusion process whose coefficients depend on the regime of a finite-state Markov chain $\alpha_{t}$; see Yin and Zhu \cite{YinZhu2010}.
-As a result, the regime switching diffusion can capture more directly the \emph{discrete events} that are less frequent but more significant to longer-term system behavior, and has been found to be very useful in modeling and simulation, especially in finance (see \cite{GZ2005,YaoZhangZhou2006,PZY2008}).
+Mathematically, the regime switching diffusion is a \emph{two-component} process $(X_{t},\alpha_{t})$ in which $X_{t}$ evolves according to a diffusion process whose coefficients depend on the regime of a finite-state Markov chain $\alpha_{t}$.
+As a result, the regime switching diffusion can capture more directly the \emph{discrete events} that are less frequent but more significant to longer-term system behavior, and has been found to be very useful in modeling and simulation (see \cite{GZ2005,YaoZhangZhou2006,YinZhang2013}).